flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

 ### Variables

-Dart is type safe—it uses a combination of static type checking and runtime checks to ensure that a variable’s value always matches the variable’s static type.
-Although types are mandatory, some type annotations are optional because Dart performs type inference.
+Dart is type safe&mdash;it uses a combination of static type checking and runtime checks to ensure that a variable’s value always matches the variable’s static type.
+Although types are mandatory, some type annotations are optional because
+Dart performs type inference.

 #### Creating and assigning variables